TrumanGIT/True-North/README.md

 Steam version is prefferable The GOG version has not been tested and may not be work im not sure.
 Widescreen not currently supported.
 Controller and gamepad support work fine.
 Anniversary Edition content is required.
-If you prefer not to use AE content, disable the Anniversary Edition Content Picker mod.
-Mod Organizer will then display a warning listing which mods depend on AE content — disable those one by one until the warning disappears.
 After Wabbajack finishes installing, delete all files in the Downloads folder to free up space (over 50GB).
 The list automatically configures itself — no manual setup is needed after installation.
 Recommended tweaks: